getify/Functional-Light-JS/ch4.md

 ```
 wordsUsed <-- unique <-- words <-- text
 ```

+Now our candy factory has made a new single machine that takes in melted chocolate and spits out ready-to-wrap chocolate candies; it does both steps at once.
+That's composition.

 It may seem like `<-- unique <-- words` is the only order these two functions can be composed.
 But we could actually compose them in the opposite order to create a utility with a bit of a different purpose: